tbrowder/Proc-More/README.md

 + `time-command`
 + `run-command`

-# WARNING:  These functions have been tested only on Linux systems (but the author plans are to port them to other OSs).
+### WARNING:  These functions have been tested only on Linux systems (but the author plans to port them to other OSs).